lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 </dt>
 <dd>

 Whether the property is associated with an attribute, or a custom name for the associated attribute.
 Default: true.
-See [Configure observed attributes](#observed-attributes).
 If `attribute` is false, the `converter`, `reflect` and `type` options are ignored.
+For more information, see [Setting the attribute name](#observed-attributes).

 </dd>
 <dt>